container-storage-interface/spec/spec.md

 #### `Probe`

 A Plugin MUST implement this RPC call.
-The primary utility of the Probe RPC is deployment verification: this can be a one time or periodic check to ensure that a plugin instance is healthy and has all dependencies available.
+The primary utility of the Probe RPC is to verify that the plugin is in a healthy state.
-This information can be used, for example, to monitor the health of the plugin and redeploy the plugin (or take other automated measures) when it becomes unhealthy.
+If an unhealthy state is reported, via a non-success response, a CO MAY take action with the intent to bring the plugin to a healthy state.
+Such actions MAY include, but SHALL NOT be limited to, the following:

+* Restarting the plugin container, or
+* Notifying the plugin supervisor.

-The Plugin SHOULD verify if it has the right configurations, devices, dependencies and drivers in order to run and return a success if the validation succeeds.
+The Plugin MAY verify that it has the right configurations, devices, dependencies and drivers in order to run and return a success if the validation succeeds.
 The CO MAY invoke this RPC at any time after version negotiation has been completed (see `GetSupportedVersions`).
 A CO MAY invoke this call multiple times with the understanding that a plugin's implementation MAY NOT be trivial and there MAY be overhead incurred by such repeated calls.
 The SP SHALL document guidance and known limitations regarding a particular Plugin's implementation of this RPC.